Dangerous Drug Reactions Could Occur As Children Take More Medications

 ABC News reports that a new study published in Pediatrics looks at how many prescriptions are being given to children and how many drugs they are taking at one time to determine if they are at risk for any major drug interactions.

-The researchers gathered data from over 23,000 children 19 years old and under using the National Health and Nutrition Examination Survey from 2002 to 2014.
+The researchers gathered data from over 23,000 children 19-years-old and under using the National Health and Nutrition Examination Survey from 2002 to 2014.
 They found that nearly one in five children used at least one prescription medication.
 About 7.5 percent used two or more and the highest use of prescriptions was among adolescent females (at 28 percent).
-Boys between ages six and twelve were at 26.5 percent.
+Boys between ages six and 12 were at 26.5 percent.

 Among pediatric patients, the most commonly prescribed medications were antidepressants, stimulants (for treating ADHD), and asthma medications.